Nikesh0907/DTDNML/README.md

 ## References
 If you find this code helpful, please kindly cite:

-[1] Wang, He, et al. "Unsupervised Hyperspectral and Multispectral Image Blind Fusion Based on Deep Tucker Decomposition Network with Spatial-Spectral Manifold Learning."
-In *IEEE Transactions on Neural Network and Learning System* (2024), DOI:10.1109/TNNLS.2024.3457781.
+[1] Wang, He, et al. "Unsupervised Hyperspectral and Multispectral Image Blind Fusion Based on Deep Tucker Decomposition Network With Spatial–Spectral Manifold Learning." in *IEEE Transactions on Neural Networks and Learning Systems*, vol. 36, no. 7, pp. 12721-12735, July 2025, doi: 10.1109/TNNLS.2024.3457781.

 ## Citation Details